 For example, you may notice that there were quite a few human cases happened in the first several months of 2006 in the Middle East (Figure 1-16).
 For each case, you can make an inquiry to learn more information by directly clicking on the symbol.
-Please keep track of the spread of the flu virus based on the maps.
+This way you can keep track of the spread of the flu virus based on the maps.